Sarpy County Misdemeanor and Felony Attorney

 Felonies in Nebraska

 Felony-level offenses include, but are not limited to:

 - First-degree murder: This charge is levied when someone, after planning, purposely kills another person.

 - Kidnapping: This offense is committed when a person abducts and continually restrains someone else and they have specific intentions for doing so.

 - First-degree sexual assault: A person may be charged if they engage in sexual penetration with another without that individual's consent.

 - Burglary: This offense is committed when a person enters property and intends to commit a crime or steal something while there.

 - Robbery: A person may be accused of this offense if they take someone else's property by force or fear.

 In a criminal matter, the State must prove beyond a reasonable doubt that the accused is guilty of the alleged crime.
-Our Sarpy County attorneys will thoroughly review the facts of your case to identify the best defensive strategy.
+Our Sarpy County misdemeanor and felony attorneys will thoroughly review the facts of your case to identify the best defensive strategy.

 Nebraska Misdemeanor & Felony Penalties